-The Company leases approximately 2,100 square feet of office space in Plantation, Monthly is ill approximate \$2,700 per month with a 3% increase on each annual anniversary.
+The Company leases approximately 2,100 square feet of office space in Plantation, Monthly at an approximate rate of \$2,700 per month with a 3% increase on each annual anniversary.
 The company will be responsible for their respective share of building expenses.
 The lease extends to August 2020.